 Note: Not all VJ software supports passing data to, or even playing, the Flash plugin.
 Consult your VJ software documentation for more information.

 NOTE: Resolume v6 DOES NOT support flash based loops.

 - 2) "My plugins (Text loops, Twitter Viewer, YouTube Viewer, etc) aren't playing or displaying in Resolume.
 What gives?
 PLEASE HELP!"

 Be sure to make sure that you have the most current version of the Flash plug-in installed on your machine-- go to http://get.adobe.com/flashplayer/. to download the most current version.
 Keep in mind that there can sometimes be issues with Resolume not being able to support a newer/older/current version of Flash-- check the documentation for your version of Resolume for more information on playing Flash loops, and which version of the Flash plug-in that it supports.

 WINDOWS ONLY: You should also make sure that the Flash plugin SPECIFICALLY FOR INTERNET EXPLORER is the most current as well-- for some reason Resolume really likes the IE version of flash to be the most updated.

 In addition, make sure that your version of Resolume is the most current-- many bug fixes can be accomplished by having the most up-to-date version.

-3) "I purchased a Processing video loops (Generative Box Grid, etc) and I can't run them in Resolume, what gives?"
+- 3) "I purchased a FFGL Processing video loop (FFGL CountdownTimer, Generative Box Grid, etc) and I can't run them in Resolume, what gives?"